LanternD/Quectel-debug-log-decoder/README.md

 # Limitations

-- Because [BC28](http://www.quectel.com/cn/product/bc28.htm) decoder is not ready yet.
-The UEs from other manufacturers are not applicable (Quectel only!).
+- The UEs from other manufacturers are not applicable (Quectel only!).
-- Unable to decode messages read directly from the UE debog port.
-(No idea where is the start of a packet.)
+- Need more frendily display format.

 # Requirements